-From January 2019, we’re planning fifty concerts featuring student and alumni musicians, professional and community partners, and events in Manchester and beyond, to celebrate all that Chetham’s is today.
+From January to December 2019, we’re planning fifty concerts featuring student and alumni musicians, professional and community partners, and events in Manchester and beyond, to celebrate all that Chetham’s is today.

 Chamber music – Piano Series – Symphony Orchestra – Special events

 2019 marks fifty years of music – and also fifty years of girls!
 Coinciding with Clara Schumann’s bicentenary year, it’s a fitting moment to celebrate the vital role of women in music.